zdharma-continuum/zinit/README.md

 —— update [-q] plg-spec|URL      – Git update plugin or snippet (or all plugins and snippets if ——all passed); besides -q accepts also ——quiet, and also -r/--reset – this option causes to run git reset --hard / svn revert before pulling changes
-—— status plg-spec|URL           – Git status for plugin or svn status for snippet (or for all those if ——all passed) —— report plg-spec               – show plugin's report (or all plugins' if ——all passed) —— delete [--clean|--all] plg-spec|URL – remove plugin or snippet from disk (good to forge t wrongly passed ice-mods); --all – purge, --clean – delete plugins and snippets that are not loaded
+—— status plg-spec|URL           – Git status for plugin or svn status for snippet (or for all those if ——all passed) —— report plg-spec               – show plugin's report (or all plugins' if ——all passed) —— delete [--clean|--all] plg-spec|URL – remove plugin or snippet from disk (good to forget wrongly passed ice-mods); --all – purge, --clean – delete plugins and snippets that are not loaded
-—— loaded|list [keyword]         – show what plugins are loaded (filter with 'keyword') —— cd plg-spec                   – cd into plugin's directory; also support snippets, if feed with URL —— create plg-spec               – create plugin (also together with Github repository) —— edit plg-spec                 – edit plugin's file with $EDITOR —— glance plg-spec               – look at plugin's source (pygmentize, {,source-}highlight) —— stress plg-spec               – test plugin for compatibility with set of options
+—— loaded|list [keyword]         – show what plugins are loaded (filter with 'keyword') —— cd plg-spec                   – cd into plugin's directory; also support snippets, if feed with URL —— create plg-spec               – create plugin (also together with GitHub repository) —— edit plg-spec                 – edit plugin's file with $EDITOR —— glance plg-spec               – look at plugin's source (pygmentize, {,source-}highlight) —— stress plg-spec               – test plugin for compatibility with set of options